givenscj/MCW-High-Performance-Computing/Hands-on lab/HOL step-by step - Big Compute.md

 1. Return to the SSH session, make sure you have navigated to the folder that contains the job.json file

-2. Run the following command to create and run the job to resample the images.
+2. Run the following command to create and run the job to resample the videos.
 Be sure to replace batchAccountName and batchAccountLocation as appropriate.
     ```
     sudo az batch job create --template job.json --account-name batchAccountName --account-endpoint batchAccountName.batchAccountLocation.batch.azure.com
     ```